1. About this Policy

 5. Application of RIPA

-5.1.
-The BIS/BRDO guidance states that an enforcing authority should consider the statutory requirements for authorisation under RIPA when conducting test purchase operations.
-The application of RIPA to test purchasing has been debated for some time with guidance and clarification being sought from a number of sources:
+5.1.1 The BIS/BRDO guidance states that an enforcing authority should consider the statutory requirements for authorisation under RIPA when conducting test purchase operations.
+The application of RIPA to test purchasing has been debated for some time with guidance and clarification being sought from several sources:

-5.2.
+5.3.
 We have concluded that any surveillance undertaken under the Council’s usual practices for undertaking age restricted goods test purchasing operations will be unlikely to result in acquisition of private information such as to render the activities unlawful if an authorisation for directed surveillance is not obtained.
-On this basis the Council has concluded that it will not seek RIPA authorisation for test purchasing operations for age restricted goods unless there is a specific reason concerning a particular proposed operation.
-This might include the formation of a long term customer relationship between an individual and a retailer, operations over a sustained period or the particular characteristics of particular premises.
+On this basis the Council has concluded that it will not seek RIPA authorisation for test purchasing operations for age restricted goods unless there is a specific reason concerning a proposed operation.
+This might include the formation of a long-term customer relationship between an individual and a retailer, operations over a sustained period or the characteristics of premises.